thewtex/thesis/strain_estimation/strain_estimation.rst

 are shown in |tracked_displacements|.
 These images are created with the motion tracking algorithm described in Chapter 9.
 In the next few subsections, methods for calculating the displacement gradient from
-|tracked_displacement| are presented and the strain that results is shown.
+|tracked_displacements| are presented and the strain that results is shown.

 .. image:: images/tracked_displacements.png
   :align: center
   :width: 16cm
-  :height: 4.91cm
+  :height: 4.68cm
 .. highlights::

   |tracked_displacements_long|: Displacements that result from tracking the